sassoftware/sasoptpy/doc/guide/models.rst

 ~~~~~~~~~~~~~~~~~~~

 A variable inside a model can simply be dropped using
-:func:`Model.drop_variable`.
+:meth:`Model.drop_variable`.
 Similarly, a set of variables can be dropped
-using :func:`Model.drop_variables`.
+using :meth:`Model.drop_variables`.

 .. ipython:: python